trilinos/Trilinos/commonTools/git/log_pushes/README.md

   <some-base-dir>/TrilinosPushLog.txt

-Therefore, if pushes to Trilinos don't overlap within one minute, then the the file TrilinosPushLog.txt will contain a record of all of the pushes to Trilinos.
+Therefore, if pushes to Trilinos don't overlap within one minute, then the file TrilinosPushLog.txt will contain a record of all of the pushes to Trilinos.
 (But if multiple pushes do occur in the same minute, then only the top commit for the most recent push will get logged.
-But multiple pushes to Trilinos in the same day are very rare.)
+But multiple pushes to Trilinos in the same minute are very rare.)

 Also note that this file TrilinosPushLog.txt will only be seen on the local system where it is created.
 For a wider number of people to see this, it will